kinggeorges12/JellyBridge/README.md

 ## 🛠️ Configuration

-Access the plugin configuration from the host machine at: `http://localhost:8096/web/#/configurationpage?name=JellyBridge`
+Access the configuration using the plugin page on the host machine at: `http://localhost:8096/web/#/configurationpage?name=JellyBridge`

 ### Usage

 The plugin includes a modern, responsive web interface for configuration.
 Follow these steps to get started:

-1. **Configure the plugin** through the web interface with your Jellyseerr credentials and directory paths
+1. **Configure the plugin** through the plugin page with your Jellyseerr credentials and directory paths
-2. **Create discover library** in Jellyfin with the options suggested on the plugin configuration page
+2. **Create discover library** in Jellyfin by following steps for one-time setup, just click on the (?)
+Setup button
 3. **Test the connection** to ensure Jellyseerr is accessible
 4. **Import discover content** to browse movies and series from Jellyseerr
 5. **Mark movies or series as favorites** in Jellyfin to automatically request downloads